-"For each day I have to do art, language, math, a group activity, fine motor, gross motor activity, so something that uses their muscle, and then a science project or something that is science- related...
+> "For each day I have to do art, language, math, a group activity, fine motor, gross motor activity, so something that uses their muscle, and then a science project or something that is science- related...
 So, with Kide Science, when I do that, it hits every single point."

-(interview with J., Pre-k teacher, USA)
+> > (interview with J., Pre-k teacher, USA)

-Level 3: Impact evidence in popular research
+Level 3: Impact evidence in non peer-reviewed research & popular science publications